-THE OFFERING

-Common stock offered

-shares.

-Pre-funded warrants offered

-We are also offering, in lieu of common stock, pre-funded warrants to purchase shares of our common stock.
+THE OFFERING Common stock offered 26,982,945 shares.
+Pre-funded warrants offered We are also offering, in lieu of common stock, pre-funded warrants to purchase 9,017,055 shares of our common stock.
 The purchase price of each pre-funded warrant will equal the price per share at which the shares of our common stock are being sold to the public in this offering, minus \$0.0001, and the exercise price of each pre-funded warrant is \$0.0001 per share.
 Each pre-funded warrant will be exercisable at any time after the date of issuance, subject to an ownership limitation.
-See "Description of Pre-Funded Warrants."
+See "Description of Pre- Funded Warrants."
 This prospectus supplement also relates to the offering of the shares of our common stock issuable upon exercise of the pre-funded warrants.

-Option to purchase additional shares

-We have granted the underwriter an option to purchase up to an additional shares of our common stock.
-This option is exercisable, in whole or in part, for a period of 30 days from the date of the underwriting agreement between us and Jefferies LLC ("Jefferies").

-Common stock to be outstanding immediately after this offering shares (or shares if the underwriter exercises its option to purchase additional shares in full).

-Use of proceeds

-We expect to use the net proceeds of this offering to fund continued clinical development of pipeline products, as well as for working capital and general corporate purposes.
+Option to purchase additional shares We have granted the underwriters an option to purchase up to an additional 5,400,000 shares of our common stock.
+This option is exercisable, in whole or in part, for a period of 30 days from the date of the underwriting agreement among us and Jefferies LLC ("Jefferies") and SVB Leerink LLC.
+Common stock to be outstanding immediately after this offering 78,037,340 shares (or 83,437,340 shares if the underwriters exercise their option to purchase additional shares in full).
+Use of proceeds We expect to use the net proceeds of this offering to fund continued clinical development of pipeline products, as well as for working capital and general corporate purposes.
 See "Use of Proceeds" on page S-9 of this prospectus supplement for a more complete description of the intended use of proceeds from this offering.

-Risk Factors

-Investing in our securities involves significant risks.
+Risk Factors Investing in our securities involves significant risks.
 Please read the information contained in or incorporated by reference under the heading "Risk Factors" beginning on page S-7 of this prospectus supplement, and under similar headings in documents incorporated by reference into this prospectus supplement and the accompanying prospectus.

-Indicated interest from existing stockholder

-An existing stockholder and its affiliates have indicated an interest in purchasing up to an aggregate of approximately up to \$33 million of shares of common stock and pre-funded warrants at the public offering price, subject to market and other conditions, including the ability to nominate two directors to the Board of Directors pursuant to a letter agreement expected to be entered into with the Company.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriter may determine to sell more, fewer or no securities in this offering to such existing stockholder and/or its affiliates, or such stockholder and/or its affiliates may determine to purchase more, fewer or no securities in this offering.

-Nasdaq Capital Market symbol
+Indicated interest from existing stockholder An existing stockholder and its affiliates have agreed to purchase approximately \$31 million of shares of common stock and pre-funded warrants at the public offering price, subject to market and other conditions, including the ability to nominate two directors to the Board of Directors pursuant to a letter agreement entered into with the Company.
+Nasdaq Capital Market symbol ABEO S 5